Hakuraku District

 "Ah, here we are."
 Michaels turned down a long flight of concrete steps leading from the steep shoulder of the road.
 "Watch your step.
 My last companion tripped here once and nearly killed himself."

 The apartment building was a two story L-shaped building with open walkways.
-The missionary apartment was nestled in the corner of the L on the bottom floor.
-"It's an old apartment," said Michaels, "but it's comfortable."
+The missionary apartment was located in the corner of the L on the bottom floor.

 "How about cockroaches?"

-"That means there's no 'home free,'" explained Michaels as they walked back to the station to proselyte.
-"I mean, when we street, we really street.
-So it's best to keep the store people on your side.
-I've basically opted for the soft approach, regardless of Danbury."
+There was no plaza at the Hakuraku station.
+“That means there’s no home free,” explained Michaels.
+“I mean, when we street, we really street.
+So it’s best to keep the store people on your side.
+I’ve basically opted for the soft approach, regardless of Danbury.”

 "That's a good opt," said Thackeray.
 "Who's Danbury?"